FinweLtd/orion360-sdk-basic-hello-android/README.md

-# Hello World with Orion360 SDK (Basic version) for Android
+# Hello World with Orion360 SDK (Basic) for Android

 This repository contains a minimal Hello World -style example of adding 360 video playback capability into an Android application project using Android Studio and Orion360 SDK for Android.